shigeyukey/shige-addons-wiki/src/ankimon-patch-v2-installer.md

 ## 📥 How do I install this add-on?

 1. This add-on works with Anki for desktop (it does not work on mobile).
 Download Anki from the [official website](https://apps.ankiweb.net/) if you haven't already.
+2. This add-on only includes the code for repairs and does not include Ankimon code or media so if you haven't downloaded <a href="https://ankiweb.net/shared/info/1908235722
+" target="_blank"> the original Ankimon</a> yet please download it.
-2. Copy and paste the add-on code ( `1947038262` )  into Anki and you can install it. ( *Menu -> Tools -> Add-ons -> Get Add-ons -> Code \[ add-on code ]* )
+3. Copy and paste the add-on code ( `1947038262` )  into Anki and you can install it. ( *Menu -> Tools -> Add-ons -> Get Add-ons -> Code \[ add-on code ]* )
-3. When I develop bug fixes, create new features, or compatibility for New Anki, I will notify you and you can install it.
+4. When I develop bug fixes, create new features, or compatibility for New Anki, I will notify you and you can install it.
-4. Add-ons will be broken when the official Anki gets a major update, so if you like this add-on please support my volunteer development by rating, sharing, and donating.
+5. Add-ons will be broken when the official Anki gets a major update, so if you like this add-on please support my volunteer development by rating, sharing, and donating.
 Thank you!

 [Click here and please Rate this add-on, Thank you! :-) <br>
  ![Please rate this](https://raw.githubusercontent.com/shigeyukey/my_addons/main/media_files/rate_this.gif)](https://ankiweb.net/shared/review/1947038262)